0xC4aE1e5/os/README.md

-# webOS
+# IonOS
-webOS is a tiny OS written for the web, in the web.
+IonOS is a tiny OS written for the web, in the web.
 It's very similar to ChromeOS, but with less tracking, annoyances, and Googliness.
 ## Install
 ### Recommended system requirements
 - Any CPU